RISK: A Framework for GUI Agents in E-commerce Risk Management: Conclusion

 \section{Conclusion}

-In this work, we aim to address the critical challenge of automating e-commerce risk management tasks that involve dynamic, multi-step web interactions.
-Specifically, we propose the RISK framework, which incorporates a domain-specific dataset RISK-Data, a benchmark RISK-Bench, and a novel RFT approach RISK-R1 that comprises a comprehensive reward function and optimization objective to guide the model's learning process.
-The experimental results confirm that RISK-R1 outperforms existing methods, showing a 6.8\% improvement in single-step and an 8.8\% improvement in multi-step performance, as well as achieving a top task success rate of 70.5\% in real-world web environments.
-Our work provides a scalable, domain-specific solution for automating complex web interactions in high-stakes compliance and risk management tasks.
+This work tackles the automation of e-commerce risk management tasks that require dynamic, multi-step web interactions.
+We propose the RISK framework, including a domain-specific dataset (RISK-Data), a benchmark (RISK-Bench), and a new RFT method (RISK-R1) with a comprehensive reward function and optimization objective to guide learning.
+Experiments show that RISK-R1 offers a scalable, domain-specific solution for web interactions in high-stakes compliance and risk management.